AI Use Cases/Construction

 2

-Step 2: The AI model scores each incoming project against your firm's historical win/loss database and current operational capacity, calculating a fit score (0-100) and margin forecast based on similar past projects, factoring in crew availability, trade mix, and geographic efficiency.
+Step 2: The model scores each incoming project against your firm's historical win/loss database and current operational capacity, calculating a fit score (0-100) and margin forecast based on similar past projects, factoring in crew availability, trade mix, and geographic efficiency.

 3